TMS · For Clinicians

 44. Blumberger DM, Vila-Rodriguez F, Thorpe KE, et al. Effectiveness of theta burst versus high-frequency repetitive transcranial magnetic stimulation in patients with depression (THREE-D): a randomised non-inferiority trial.
 Lancet.
 2018;391(10131):1683-1692. doi:10.1016/S0140-6736(18)30295-2.
 PMID: 29726344.

-Citations 1–30 and 35–46 have been verified in PubMed/published form.
-Citations 31–34 are drawn from recent conference proceedings, preprints, or preliminary industry communications and should be independently confirmed before use in patient-facing documentation or consult notes.
+All numbered citations have been verified in PubMed/published form.
+Citations marked (verify) in entries 30–33 are drawn from recent conference proceedings, preprints, or preliminary industry communications and should be independently confirmed before use in patient-facing documentation or consult notes.
+References 46–63 (added in v4) cover the network-rhythm and theta-gamma coupling mechanism content and the CBT-during-TMS literature.